nicklm0/THE_Odin_project/README.md

 # THE_Odin_project
-my submitions on the Ondin Project and trying to get busy this holidays
+my submitions on the Ondin Project and trying to get busy on the holidays